-The Internal Revenue Service filed Notices of Federal Tax Lien against GHHIA Management Inc. ("GHHIA"), Mayflower Medicinals Inc. ("Mayflower"), and ABACA, Inc. ("ABACA") for \$8.5 million, \$1.0 million and \$1.1 million for the year ended December 31, 2020; respectively.
+The Internal Revenue Service filed Notices of Federal Tax Lien against GHHIA Management Inc. ("GHHIA"), Mayflower Medicinals Inc. ("Mayflower"), and ABACA, Inc. ("ABACA"), each a subsidiary of the Company, for \$8.5 million, \$1.0 million and \$1.1 million for the year ended December 31, 2020, respectively.
 The Internal Revenue Service filed Notice of Federal Tax Lien against ABACA on December 2, 2022, in the amount of \$1.1 million for the year ended December 31, 2021.
 The Company is actively working to resolve these matters with the Internal Revenue Service.